 Easy Mandala Art For Kids and Beginners

 This is such an amazing art lesson for children.
-They will love creating a unique mandala and learning about radial balance.
+Artists of all ages will love creating a unique mandala and learning about radial balance.

 Disclosure: We only recommend products we would use ourselves and all opinions expressed are our own.
 This post may contain affiliate links that when clicked, we may earn a small commission at no additional cost to you.
 Read our full privacy policy here.

-Use cardboard circles to help create a fun mandala art idea with upper elementary-aged students and beyond.
+Use cardboard circles to help create beautiful mandalas with upper elementary-aged students and beyond.
 Designs that have radial symmetry can be fun for all to create and can help you enjoy the present moment.
-Adding in your own symbols and ideas is a wonderful way to create a unique mandala design that represents you.
+Adding your own symbols and ideas is a wonderful way to create a unique mandala design that represents you.

 What is a mandala?